DZurely/.github/profile/README.md

    The landlord and tenant receive secure WhatsApp links to verify their identities and sign independently.

 3. **Stamp**
-   Submit the completed agreement for stamping and track its progress.
+   Complete the stamping process and track its progress.

 4. **Done**
    Receive the completed stamped tenancy agreement and supporting documents.